“Don’t go changing, to try to please me…. you never let me down before….”-Billy Joel

 Keep your heart in your art.
 It is needed so much more than you probably remember.

 I look forward to seeing you around these parts!
-Subscribe at the left sidebar, share, tweet, pin, browse around the blog.
+Subscribe to get your welcome bundle and start your journey! share, tweet, pin, browse around the blog.

 I’m so glad you’re here.